aptem-k/katacoda-scenarios/helm/step4.md

-In this step we will deploy the chart.
+In this step we will deploy and maintain life cycle of the application.

 ## Task